-Automated oxygen sensors were placed in the underlying waste rock and directly above the CBC layer to observe the ingress and consumption of oxygen.
-Fluctuations in oxygen concentrations were observed (Figure 3.14) during the monitoring period.
-Oxygen concentrations in the other instrumented nests showed similar trends as Trial #1 Primary Nest and are found in Appendix B.
+Automated oxygen sensors located in the underlying waste rock were monitored to observe the ingress and consumption of oxygen.
+Fluctuations in oxygen concentrations were observed during the monitoring period (Figure 3.15).
+Oxygen concentrations within all instrumentation nests show similar trends to that presented below.